ORDINATION by CiC

 How much does it cost?

-There is an administration fee of £400 which is payable during the application process.
-In addition, the ordinand or their member organisation will meet the costs incurred by the President of CiC, or his representative, in attending the ordination service, including an honorarium.
-There are no ongoing fees associated with ordination and CiC will retain a copy of the ordination certificate.
+In addition, the ordinand or their member organisation will meet the costs incurred by the President of CiC, or his representative, in conducting the ordination elements of the service, including an honorarium, accommodation, transport, subsistence etc.